 What I had – Karapodi Idly, Poori

-Karapodi idly or dosa is an exclusive so a must try.
-Pooris are of the size of bhaturas.
+Karapodi idly or dosa is an exclusive dish, so it’s a must-try.
+Pooris are the size of bhaturas.
 Thali and button idly are famous too.
-This is a veg restaurant and usually crowded.
+This is a veg restaurant and usually crowded, so be prepared to wait a little for a table.

 Hameedi Confectioners